Leeds At Home

 Although we can’t currently physically attend all events there are still plenty of ways to enjoy a virtual get to together.
 From dance classes to yoga, and sketching to workshops, there’s plenty of ways to join in with these online events!

 Leeds Museums and Galleries have launched a Virtual Visit page with online exhibitions, podcasts, blog and activities to do from home.
-Have a look at ‘Fast x Slow Fashion’, exploring Shopping in Leeds 1720 – 2020.
-Craft Centre Leeds have also taken their latest exhibitions online and can be perused here.
-Art UK have launched a tool that anyone anywhere can use to create digital exhibitions from artworks on the site, including works from Leeds University Library Galleries.
+Have a look at their latest exhibitions including ‘Fast x Slow Fashion’, exploring Shopping in Leeds 1720 – 2020, Making Japan, Sounds of Our City and lots more.
+Join in with events and activities, there’s plenty for kids to enjoy too.

 Animal lovers are in for a treat with Temple Newsam Home Farm’s own Farmer Joe’s weekly videos.
 And virtually meet the animals at Tropical World, they have meerkats, monkeys, crocodiles, butterflies and so much more.